 Bring a friend with you — and consider a co-signer

 Ask a friend or a relative to go with you.
 Bringing someone you trust to the negotiating table can help inspire confidence.
 And confidence, combined with know-how, can lead to more favorable loan terms.

 If this is someone that you really trust, consider asking them to be a co-signer.
 Co-signers reduce much of the risk for lenders — they’ll become responsible for the loan should you default on your payments.
 Adding a co-signer can be a strong negotiating tool, and usually results in a lower interest rate.
 Be absolutely sure you can make payments before taking on a co-signer.
 If you fail to make payments and the debt falls on them, it can permanently damage your personal relationship

-Look out for add-ons and scams
+Watch out for add-ons and scams

 Non-prime buyers are more likely to encounter lending contracts with non-essential goods and services.
 Never allow the loan to be contingent on purchasing any add-on, such as extended warranties, after-market services, and even insurance.

 You need not worry even if you have experienced severe financial issues in the past.
 With “no credit check” car loans and adequate planning, you can overcome these issues and get back on your feet.
 To find out which car dealers may be willing to finance people with iffy credit, pay attention to radio commercials or billboards from dealerships.